 - Can you persuade others that your ideas have merit?

 - Can you empathize and work with others’ priorities and concerns?

 - Can you lead people and manage projects to further your ideas?

 After an intense six weeks, you’ll be able to answer, “Yes.”

 Environmental issues and solutions also need to be viewed in a global context.
 The faculty of the School will each teach an elective course in their area of specialization that takes a global view on a particular topic, tool, or concept.
 You will enroll in one of these electives based on your interest, previous coursework, and discussion with the School's director.
-Each elective will incorporate the skills and knowledge presented in the Sustainability Practicum and Understanding of Place, but will be characterized by small class size and an emphasis on intimate discussion of key case studies.
+Each elective will incorporate the skills and knowledge presented in the core courses and the co-curricular skills workshops, but will be characterized by small class size and an emphasis on intimate discussion of key case studies.